 What are Networks?

 A network consists of multiple interconnected entities which can communicate with each other.
 These entities can be computers, servers, mobile phones or even modern household devices such as security cameras, automobiles etc., and the communication links include any possible channel which enables the exchange of information.
 Examples include copper wires, optic fibers and wireless radio frequency signals like wifi.
-As of January 2021, there are over 4.5 billion internet users worldwide, 93% of them accessing the internet with mobile devices.
+As of April 2023, there are over 5.18B internet users worldwide. .

 The internet: a network of networks